SilverHoodCorp/polar-bookshelf/README.md

  - Management UI for all the notes you've worked on (editing, changing them, adding metadata, etc).

+ - Ability to pull down ISBN metadata

+ - Abilty to pull down metadata by academic paper ID using various platform APIs.

 # Principles

 We believe the following design principles are core to seeing this as a